anothertechs/anothertechs/src/blogs/programming/neural-network/cn/index.md

 ---
-title: PyTorch tutorial - Creating Convolutional Neural Network [2021]
+title: Implementing Convolutional Neural Network (CNN) using Python
 author: Hatim
 published: true
 category: programming
 date: 2021-08-23
 thumbnail: ./cnn.png
 description: In this tutorial, we'll show you how to design convolutional neural network (CNN) models Create CNN models to solve a classification problem.
-keywords: pytorch,cnn,nerual,network,python,features,map,polling,output,input,dataset,convolutional,dataset,data,random,maps,activation,padding,strides,max,example,code,layer,hidding
+keywords: convolutional,neural,network,cnn,python
 ---

-# PyTorch tutorial - Creating Convolutional Neural Network

-## What is Convolutional Neural Network
+# What is Convolutional Neural Network (CNN)

 In our [previous](https://anothertechs.com/programming/neural-network/cnn/) article we have discussed how a simple neural network works.The problem with fully conntected neural network is that they are computationally expensive.
 Also, by adding lots of layer we come across some problem: